What is a FIG?

 Small Class Sizes

-The 1-credit College Connections course is designed exclusively for you and the other 20 students in your FIG. If the linked courses are large lectures, your FIG group will have your own discussion section or lab as a smaller break-out class which meets in addition to the lecture course.
+The 1-credit College Connections course is designed exclusively for you and the 20 students in your FIG. If the linked courses are large lectures, your FIG group will have your own discussion section or lab as a smaller break-out class which meets in addition to the lecture course.

 Develop skills for college success